Netvořice: Geography

 Netvořice is located about 12 km west of Benešov and 23 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill Holý at 516 m above sea level.
-The Brejlovský Brook flows through the market town.
+The brook Brejlovský potok flows through the market town.

 History

-The first written mention of Netvořice is in a deed of King Ottokar I of Bohemia from 1205.
+The first written mention of Netvořice is in a deed of King Ottokar I from 1205.
 From 1683 to 1918, Netvořice was owned by the Metropolitan Chapter at Saint Vitus as part of the Lešany estate.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The landmark of Netvořice is the Church of the Assumption of the Virgin Mary.
+The main landmark of Netvořice is the Church of the Assumption of the Virgin Mary.
 The original church was built in the 14th or 15th century.
 It was replaced by the current Baroque building in 1747–1753.